Updated: 5th April 2022

 measure the distances bees will fly to forage for food.

 Various methods have been used to gather research data about the foraging ranges of bees, but debate continues.

 1. Honey Bees And The Waggle Dance

-Scientists have made significant progress since the waggle dance was decoded by Austrian ethologist, Karl von Frisch in 1967.
+Scientists have made significant progress since the honey beee dance was decoded by Austrian ethologist, Karl von Frisch in 1967.